 Strengths and limitations

-Among the strengths of this study, the use of the more recently validated GRSs associated with adiposity and the MR design that can preserve by issues of confounding and reverse causality; and the results were supported in sensitivity analyses that are more robust to the presence of variants with pleiotropic effects 40,41.
+Among the strengths of this study, the use of the more recently validated GRSs associated with adiposity and the MR design that can preserve by issues of confounding and reverse causality; and the results were supported in sensitivity analyses that are more robust to the presence of variants with pleiotropic associations 40,41.
 Finally, to our knowledge this is the first study performing MR between adiposity traits and the incidence of hypertension, not only prevalence.

-Our study has limitations There is overlap between the MDC and MPP samples so that, even if the two studies had their own examinations at different time-points, the one cannot be considered a real replication of the other.
+Our study has limitations.
+There is overlap between the MDC and MPP samples so that, even if the two studies had their own examinations at different time-points, the one cannot be considered a real replication of the other.
 Some GRSs used as instrumental variables were weaker than others, especially when proxy traits were used as exposure.
-Thus, some of the differences in the causal associations we found between adiposity-related GRSs and BP-related traits could be due to the fact that GRS-BMI565and GRS-WHR324 were better instrumental variables than GRS-BF81 and GRS-VAT208.
+Thus, some of the differences in the associations we found between adiposity-related GRSs and BP-related traits could be due to the fact that GRS-BMI565and GRS-WHR324 were better instrumental variables than GRS-BF81 and GRS-VAT208.
 In addition, GRS-BF81 and GRS-VAT208 were regressed on BMI in the MPP study, necessarily dampening their predictive value.
 Moreover, we have different statistical power for the different BP-related traits (i.e. hypertension incidence and prevalence).
 In addition, the hypertension incidence outcome, apart from the diminished sample size, could be blurred by the fact that the analysis is restricted to people less prone to develop hypertension (i.e. the ones that have not developed hypertension at baseline).

 Finally, there is possible presence of pleiotropy among the studied variants.
-Indeed, a clear dissection between all the observed adiposity-related traits is not possible and several SNPs, especially those encompassed in loci that have previously been associated with obesity and BMI, such as the well-known FTO and MC4R loci, are common between the different GRSs.42
+Indeed, a clear dissection between all the observed adiposity-related traits is not possible and several SNPs, especially those encompassed in loci that have previously been associated with obesity and BMI, such as the well-known FTO and MC4R loci, are common between the different GRSs.
+All the above-mentioned points, that in some ways could be considered intrinsic limitation of the usage of genetic variants as instrumental variable 42, contribute to reduce the strength of the causal inference of our analysis.
+Indeed, any causal inference drawn from MR analyses alone should be considered tentative.

 Conclusion

-In conclusion, we have demonstrated that genetically predicted adiposity, and especially genetically predicted WHR and BMI, are causally linked to BP and hypertension.
+In conclusion, we have demonstrated that genetically predicted adiposity, and especially genetically predicted WHR and BMI, are potentially causally linked to BP and hypertension.
 Tailored interventions to block this deleterious relationship should be pursued and in particular intervention to decrease waist circumference and BMI throughout life are likely to be most effective.

 Source of Funding